-- (1) A party who wishes to have access under an order for permanent care and custody varied or terminated under subsections 48(3) or (5) of the Children and Family Services Act may do so by notice of application. - (2) The application may be started by filing a notice of application. - (3) The notice of application must state that the application is being made under subsection 48(3) or (5) of the Children and Family Services Act and is to either vary or terminate access under an order for permanent care and custody. - (4) The application must be heard no more than sixty days after the notice of application is filed.
+- (1) An agency who wishes to have access under an order for permanent care and custody varied or terminated under subsection 48(5) of the Children and Family Services Act may do so by notice of application. - (2) The application may be started by filing a notice of application. - (3) The notice of application must state that the application is being made under subsection 48(5) of the Children and Family Services Act and is to either vary or terminate access under an order for permanent care and custody. - (4) The application must be heard no more than sixty days after the notice of application is filed.